LeeSlimming/LeeSlimming/README.md

 - 👋 Hi, I’m @LeeSlimming
 - 👀 I’m interested in getting my hobbie coding more proficient
-- 🌱 I’m currently learning Rails and polishing up my HTML/CSS which is over 15 years old!
+- 🌱 I’m currently learning Rails and polishing up my HTML/CSS plus stepping into react
 - 💞️ I’m looking to collaborate on recruitment and talent services (I'm a tech recruiter in my "real" job)
-- 📫 How to reach me: lee@thecoup.io or +971585941105
+- 📫 You can find me on LinkedIn

 <!---
 LeeSlimming/LeeSlimming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.